-(a) Offense.
-An actor commits sexually suggestive contact conduct with a minor when that actor:

-(1) Is, in fact, at least 18 years of age and at least 4 years older than the complainant; and:

-(A) The actor is reckless as to the fact that the complainant is under 16 years of age; or

-(B) The actor:

-(i) Is reckless as to the fact that the complainant is under 18 years of age; and

-(ii) Knows that the actor is in a position of trust with or authority over the complainant; and

-(2) The actor:

-- (A) Purposely engages in: - (i) A sexual act that is visible to the complainant; - (ii) A sexual contact that is visible to the complainant; or - (iii)A sexual or sexualized display of the genitals, pubic area, - or anus that is visible to the complainant;

-(B) Knowingly:

-(i) Engages in one of the following with the complainant or causes the complainant to engage in or submit to one of the following: (I) Touching or kissing any person, either directly or through the clothing; or

-(II) Removing clothing from any person;

-(ii) With intent to cause the sexual arousal or sexual gratification of any person; or

-(C) Knowingly engages in a sexual act or sexual contact with the complainant or causes the complainant to engage in or submit to a sexual act or sexual contact.

-Touches the complainant inside his or her clothing with intent to cause the sexual arousal of sexual gratification of any person;

-Touches the complainant inside or outside his or her clothing close to the genitalia, anus, breast, or buttocks with intent to cause the sexual arousal of sexual gratification of any person;

-Places the actor's tongue in the mouth of the complainant with intent to cause the sexual arousal of sexual gratification of any person; or

-Touches the actor's genitalia or that of a third person in the sight of the complainant with intent that the complainant's presence cause the sexual arousal or sexual gratification of any person; and

-(3) In fact, is at least 18 years of age and at least 4 years older than the complainant; and:

-(A) Is reckless as to the fact that the complainant is under 16 years of age; or

-(B) Is reckless as to the fact that the complainant is under 18 years of age and the actor knows that he or she is in a position of trust with or authority over the complainant.

-(b) Marriage or Domestic Partnership Affirmative Ddefenses.
-In addition to any defenses otherwise applicable to the actor's conduct under District law, ilt is an affirmative defense to prosecution liability under this section for conduct involving only the actor and the complainant, which the actor must prove by a preponderance of the evidence, that the actor and the complainant were are, in fact, in a marriage or domestic partnership at the time of the offense prohibited conduct.
+- (a) Offense.
+An actor commits sexually suggestive conduct with a minor when that actor: - (1) Is, in fact, at least 18 years of age and at least 4 years older than the complainant; and: - (A) The actor is reckless as to the fact that the complainant is under 16 years of age; or - (B) The actor: - (i) Is reckless as to the fact that the complainant is under 18 years of age; and - (ii) Knows that the actor is in a position of trust with or authority over the complainant; and - (2) The actor: - (A) Purposely engages in: - (i) A sexual act that is visible to the complainant; - (ii) A sexual contact that is visible to the complainant; or - (iii) A sexual or sexualized display of the genitals, pubic area, or anus that is visible to the complainant; - (B) Knowingly: - (i) Engages in one of the following with the complainant or causes the complainant to engage in or submit to one of the following: - (I) Touching or kissing any person, either directly or through the clothing; or - (II) Removing clothing from any person; - (ii) With intent to cause the sexual arousal or sexual gratification of any person; or - (C) Knowingly engages in a sexual act or sexual contact with the complainant or causes the complainant to engage in or submit to a sexual act or sexual contact. - (b) Affirmative defenses.
+It is an affirmative defense to liability under this section for conduct involving only the actor and the complainant that the actor and the complainant are, in fact, in a marriage or domestic partnership at the time of the prohibited conduct.

+Statutes have not been finalized by the CCRC or received final approval from the CCRC's Advisory Group.

-(c) Penaltyies.
-Subject to the general penalty enhancements in RCC §§ 22E 605 22E 608, sSexually suggestive contact with a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both.
+- (c) Penalties.
+Sexually suggestive contact with a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (d) Definitions.

-(d) Definitions.
 The terms "intent," "knowingly," and "reckless" have the meanings specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "actor," "complainant," "domestic partnership," "position of trust with or authority over," "sexual act," and "sexual contact" have the meanings specified in RCC § 22E-701.